72squared/redpipe/README.rst

 Although the calls look almost the same, the way you fetch the result is very different.

-Bottom line, it's really inconvenient to use pipelines in *python*.
+Bottom line, it's inconvenient to use pipelines in *python*.
 And it is especially inconvenient when trying to create modular and reusable components.